dangobots/guesstheimage/PRIVACY.md

 # Privacy Policy

 Thank you for reading our privacy policy page, We assure our clients that their data and information will be completely secure in our databases.
-Please read furthur for elaboration on the information we collect.
+Please read further for elaboration on the information we collect.

 ### Data we collect
 Guess the Image only stores Server IDs, User IDs and Channel IDs.